What is a wellness examination?

 - The haircoat - looking for excessive dryness, excessive oiliness, evidence of dandruff, excessive shedding, or abnormal hair loss.

-- The skin - looking for oiliness, dryness, dandruff, lumps or bumps, areas of abnormal thickening, etc.
+- The skin - looking for oiliness, dryness, dandruff, lumps or bumps, areas of abnormal thickening.

 - The eyes - looking for redness, discharge, evidence of excessive tearing, abnormal lumps or bumps on the eyelids, how well the eyelids close, cloudiness, or any other abnormalities.

-- The ears - looking for discharges, thickening, hair loss, or any other signs of problems.
+- The ears - looking for debris or wax in the ear canal, thickening, hair loss, or any other signs of problems.

-- Mouth and teeth - looking for tartar build-up, periodontal disease, retained baby teeth, broken teeth, excessive salivation, staining around the lips, ulcers in or around the mouth, etc.
+- Mouth and teeth - looking for tartar build-up, gum disease, retained baby teeth, broken teeth, excessive salivation, staining around the lips, ulcers in or around the mouth, etc.

 - The heart - listening for abnormal heart rate, heart rhythm ("skipped beats" or "extra beats"), or heart murmurs.